schaefer-dev/cheatsheets/vim.markdown

 # Commands
     u - undo anything
     U - undo whole line
+    ^r - redo change (undo the last undo)

 # Macros
     q• - start recording macro in register • and stop again with q
     @• - run macro saved in register •
     @@ - run last ran macro again

+# Latex-Suite
+    ^j - jump to the next placeholder
+    _ll - compile latex (_ = Space)

+# Folding
+    zo - open fold
+    zc - close fold
+    za - toggle fold
+    zO - open fold on all levels
+    zC - close fold on all levels
+    zA - toggle fold on all levels zr - reduces folding by opening one more level of folds throughout the whole buffer zR - open all folds
+    zM - close all folds